Hot on Backpacker Guide

 For more requirements and tips, see 9 Things You Need to Know About Being an Au Pair in New Zealand.

-Your duties will vary depending on how old the children are that you will looking after.
+Your duties will vary depending on how old the children are that you will be looking after.
 On one hand, you will be highly involved in looking after children under 5 years old.
 On the other hand, you may be seen as an ‘older sibling’ to children over 5 years old, who will be in school during the day.
 Usually, your work hours are 30-45 hours a week.

 General duties might include:

 There are both physical and psychological rewards for being an au pair in New Zealand.
-Not only do you save a lot of money by living with the family, you earn money too.
+Not only do you save a lot of money by living with the family, but you earn money too.
 In addition, you’ll get a unique insight into living like a local.
 Although benefits on the independent families vary, with an agency you are more likely to gain a structured benefit system, close to something like this: